John Michael Hayden: Professional

 On January 12, 2007, the Houston Dynamo selected Hayden in the first round (13th overall) in the 2007 MLS SuperDraft.
 He made his professional debut on July 10 in a 1–0 loss to the Charleston Battery in a U.S. Open Cup match.
 The Dynamo would go on to win MLS Cup 2007, but Hayden did not appear in the MLS regular season or playoffs.

 During the 2008 season, Hayden made 2 total appearances for the Dynamo, once in the Open Cup and once in the CONCACAF Champions League.

 He was loaned out to USL-1 side Cleveland City Stars in May 2009.
 While at Cleveland he landed USL-1 team of the week accolades following performances against the Portland Timbers and the Minnesota Thunder.

 On July 1, 2009, Hayden made his first appearance of the 2009 season for Houston against the Austin Aztex in a 2–0 in the Open Cup.
-Hayden played in subsequent cup games for the Dynamo against the Charleston Battery, a 4–0 win in which Hayden recorded 2 assists, and the Seattle Sounders, a 2–1 loss.
+Hayden played in subsequent cup games for the Dynamo against the Charleston Battery, a 4–0 win in which Hayden recorded 2 assists, and Seattle Sounders FC, a 2–1 loss.
 He also made 3 appearances in the Champions League group stage.
 He once again did not appear in a MLS match.

 ON November 25, 2009, Hayden was waived by Houston.

 In January 2010, Hayden signed with his hometown's Louisville Lightning of the Professional Arena Soccer League.
 He also returned to the Lightning for the full 2010–11 season.